chrisdiana/cms.js/README.md

 1. Clone the repo: `git clone https://github.com/cdmedia/cms.js.git`
 2. Configure `js/config.js` to your liking
 3. Make sure to set your `githubUserSettings` in `js/config.js` if using Github mode
+4. If using Github mode, create a new branch from your master called `gh-pages` (Github's default branch for hosting)
 4. Visit your site!